 Think and start filling the list

 Often referred to as brainstorming, this is the most creative part.
-What you do is, you start writing down every keyword that you assume your audience will search for.
+What you do is, start writing down every keyword that you assume your audience will search for.
 Usually, there are no particular restrictions so you can write everything that comes to your mind.
 For now.
 Just imagine that you need a particular thing, so what would you type in a search bar?
 These terms are usually called primary keywords.
 Then, expand this list with new words.
 For example, Thesaurus is a great place to find synonyms and Ubersuggest for finding alternative keywords, among other things.

 Continue with tools